metaborg/ministatix.hs/README.md

     make

-Execute the project's REPL using:
+Enter the project's REPL using:

-    make exe
+    make run

-Other makefile targets are currently `test` to run the test spec in `test/`.
+Other makefile targets are:
+- `test` to run the test specification in `test/`;
+- `clean` to remove the build artifacts;
+- `doc` to build and show the generated documentation.

 ## Troubleshooting